 - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operator's position.
 Allow the machine to cool before servicing, adjusting, fueling, cleaning, or storing it. - Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine compartment to help prevent fires.
-Clean up oil or fuel spills. - Shut off the fuel and remove the key before storing or transporting the machine.
+Clean up oil or fuel spills. - Remove the key before storing or transporting the machine.